EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-4.md

 1. Open a new browser tab.

-2. In the address bar of the new tab, paste the URL to and navigate to it.
+2. In the address bar of the new tab, paste the URL and navigate to it.

 3. This will display a demo web app for this sample.
-This page displays the top 10 products that has been added to cart in the past 24 hours.
-This table is retrieved with data from Redis that was generated from the Redis projection.
+This page displays the top 10 products added to carts in the past 24 hours.
+This table is retrieved with data from Redis generated from the Redis projection.

-4. Click on `Carts Table (Postgres)` in the header
+4. Click `Carts Table (Postgres)` in the header.

-5. This page displays the contents of the cart and items tables from Postgres that was generated from the Postgres projection
+5. This page displays the contents of the cart and items tables in Postgres, which were generated from the Postgres projection.

 ::: info Quick Quiz

-Do the products and quantity in the carts match what you queried in Step 5's quick quiz?
+Do the products and quantity in the carts match what you calculated and queried in previous Quick Quizzes?

 :::

 ::: info Quick Quiz

-Are the contents of the Top 10 products table and Carts table in sync?
+Are the contents of the Top 10 Products (Redis) table and the Carts Table (Postgres) in sync?

 :::